tarantool/doc/doc/reference/configuration/configuration_reference.rst

     Since version :doc:`3.3.0 </release/3.3.0>`, the ``lua_call`` option allows granting users privileges to call specified lua function on the instance in runtime (thus it doesn't require an ability to write to the database).

-    Example to grant custom functions from the 'alice' user:
+    Example to grant custom functions to the 'alice' user:

     ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/lua_call/config.yaml
         :language: yaml